alpacahq/typescript-sdk/README.md

 })();
 ```

-What about auth?
-That's handled by the client during WebSocket subscription.
-So you can get back to building 😉.
+Auth is handled by the client during WebSocket subscription, so you can get back to code 😉.

 ## Need Help?